johnbachman/tBidBaxLipo/doc/uni_dye_release_models.rst

 A dimeric Bax pore
 ~~~~~~~~~~~~~~~~~~

+I NEED TO REVISIT ALL OF THIS ANALYTICALLY TO MAKE SURE IT IS NOT THE
+RESULT OF NUMERICAL ARTIFACTS.

 Changing the model to use a dimeric pore has one obvious consequence--the
 average number of pores per vesicle, and hence the total number of pores goes
 down by half.